15 of the Best Waterfalls in Iceland

 Faxafoss WaterfallCraig’s Camper Van trip in Iceland

-Craig traveled south Iceland and while visiting Gullfoss, he also visited Faxafoss, a very wide and gorgeous fall just southwest of Gullfoss.
-It’s easy access with a parking lot close by and there are pick-nick tables too.
+Craig traveled to south Iceland, and while visiting Gullfoss, he visited Faxafoss, a very wide and beautiful waterfall just southwest of Gullfoss.
+It’s easy to access and has a parking lot close by.
+There are picnic tables, too, if you want to enjoy a meal while you’re there.

-Very close to the waterfall which is full of Salmon during summer and fall, there is a restaurant that according to rumor serves great food.
+The waterfalls, which are full of salmon during the summer and fall, are close to a restaurant that serves great food.

 GPS Coordinates: 64°13’33.17″N 20°20’19.48″W